PCTO-4Arob/src/README.md

 To receive the input from the player we use a tracking function in openCV which we use like a mouse.
 The player have max 5 seconds to move on the operation that come in a random position on the screen, then the player have 4 possible choices and if he select the right one (the expression solution) the game will get another expression.

-The game finish when the player select the wrong answer (he loses) or when the player select 5 times right answer (he wins).
+The game ends when the player select the wrong answer (he loses) or when the player select 5 times right answer (he wins).

 <img title="" src="https://cdn.discordapp.com/attachments/816631707817869323/818759201119404042/unknown.png" alt="" width="487" data-align="center">